-The Iroquois Project Area is located directly along strike from Rumble Resources Limited's (ASX: RTR) Earaheedy Project Chinook zinc-lead discovery.
-The project is subject to a joint venture, 80% of which is held by Strickland and a 20% free carried interest held by Gibb River Diamonds Limited (ASX:GIB).
+The Iroquois Project is subject to a joint venture, 80% of which is held by Strickland.
 Strickland is the Manager of the Joint Venture.

 The Earaheedy Basin margin is emerging as a significant new mineralised province and is highly prospective for further zinc-lead discoveries.
-Strickland controls approximately 30 kilometres of strike extending from the Rumble Resources Earaheedy Project (Figure 7).
+Strickland controls approximately 30 kilometres of strike.